Middle-earth in motion pictures

-Well-received fan films of Middle-earth include The Hunt for Gollum and Born of Hope, which were uploaded to YouTube on 8 May 2009 and 11 December 2009 respectively.
+The first commercial adaptation of Tolkien's works was the Rankin/Bass animated television special The Hobbit (1977).
+The first theatrical adaptation was Ralph Bakshi's animated film The Lord of the Rings (1978).
+This was followed by the Rankin/Bass animated television film The Return of the King (1980).
+The first live-action adaptations were European television productions, mostly unlicensed, made in the 1970s and early 1990s.
+New Line Cinema produced the Lord of the Rings film trilogy (2001–2003) directed by Jackson, and later returned to produce his Hobbit film trilogy (2012–2014).
+The New Line franchise has received a record 37 Academy Award nominations, winning 17, and a record three special awards.
+To prevent New Line from losing the film adaptation rights, an anime prequel film was put into production.
+Subtitled The War of the Rohirrim, it was released in 2024.
+After Middle-earth Enterprises was acquired by Embracer Group, a new deal was struck with New Line to make two new films.
+The first was given the working title The Hunt for Gollum and is scheduled for release in 2027.
+In 2017, Amazon Prime Video bought the right to make a television series, separate from the New Line films.
+Titled The Lord of the Rings: The Rings of Power, the first season was released in 2022 and the second in 2024.
+Three more seasons are planned.
+Some well-received fan films based on Tolkien's novels have been made; The Hunt for Gollum and Born of Hope were both uploaded to YouTube in 2009.

-Early attempts
+Unproduced early attempts

-Tolkien watched films, but always had a mistrust of the medium and of his books' suitability for dramatization.
-He had received fanmail on the matter, some proposing to adapt the works to film and some encouraging him to refuse such proposals.
-Tolkien and his publishers, Allen and Unwin, were willing to play along with film proposals, on condition of having a veto on creative decisions or relinquishing those for a sufficient sum of money.
+Tolkien watched films, but always mistrusted the medium and his books' suitability for dramatization.
+He had received fanmail on the matter, some proposing to adapt the works to film and some urging him to refuse such proposals.
+Tolkien and his publishers, Allen and Unwin, were willing to play along with film proposals, on condition of having a veto on creative decisions or in return for a sufficient sum of money.

 Walt Disney

-In 1938, just as Tolkien began to work on The Lord of the Rings, Walt Disney considered adapting The Hobbit to animation.
-An animator of Disney's sent a memo suggesting that elements of The Hobbit and Richard Wagner's Ring cycle could be incorporated into Fantasia which was then in the making.
-According to the animator Wolfgang Reitherman, Walt Disney wanted to make a Lord of the Rings feature in the 1950s, but his storyboard artists deemed it too complex, too lengthy, and too scary for a Disney feature.
-In 1972, the storyboard artist Vance Gerry pitched an animated adaptation dedicated to The Hobbit.
-He illustrated Bilbo, and produced a synopsis of the work, prefacing that the Disney studios had "never done a cartoon with this much story", admitting that "there are far more incidents in the story than we could ever use" and that "many sections are too frightening for our purposes."
+In 1938, Walt Disney considered adapting The Hobbit to animation.
+One of Disney's animators sent a memo suggesting that elements of The Hobbit and Richard Wagner's Ring cycle could be incorporated into Fantasia which was then in the making.
+According to the animator Wolfgang Reitherman, Walt Disney wanted to make a Lord of the Rings feature film in the 1950s, but his storyboard artists deemed it too complex, too lengthy, and too scary for the company.
+In 1972, the storyboard artist Vance Gerry pitched an animated adaptation of The Hobbit.
+He illustrated Bilbo, and produced a synopsis, stating that the Disney studios had "never done a cartoon with this much story", admitting that "there are far more incidents in the story than we could ever use" and that "many sections are too frightening for our purposes."